argonne-lcf/conda_install_scripts/alcf_polaris/README.md

 ```
 **Workaround:** `export GCC_HOST_COMPILER_PATH=/opt/cray/pe/gcc/11.2.0/snos/bin/gcc`.
 See 9ce52ceb1f0397822c9f1f177c5154aeb852a962.
 TensorFlow was never actually using `PrgEnv-nvhpc`; it was always pulling `export GCC_HOST_COMPILER_PATH=$(which gcc)` which is by default `/usr/bin/gcc` 7.5.0.

 **Is it a bug or unintended/unsupported use by TensorFlow installer?** Probably the latter.
 TF installer automatically "dereferences" the soft link.
-See https://stackoverflow.com/questions/7665/how-to-resolve-symbolic-links-in-a-shell-script (`realpath`, `pwd -P`) Should never call the `redirect` shell script directly, only via `gcc` name.
-The directory from which you call that `gcc` soft link or `redirect` script doesnt matter:
+See https://stackoverflow.com/questions/7665/how-to-resolve-symbolic-links-in-a-shell-script (`realpath`, `pwd -P`) **Should never call the `redirect` shell script directly, only via `gcc` name.** The directory from which you call that `gcc` soft link or `redirect` script doesnt matter, FYI.

 ```